Skip to content

 • Flavors: Smoky and fragrant, paired with a sweet and savory peanut sauce.

-• Where to Find It: Common at night markets and dedicated satay stalls in areas like Chinatown (Yaowarat), a cultural landmark of the city.
+• Where to Find It: Common at night markets and dedicated satay stalls in areas like Chinatown (Yaowarat), a vibrant local market and cultural landmark of the city.

 • Best Time: Evening.